qdrant/examples/qdrant_101_getting_started/README.md

-For each vector, we'll create list of dictionaries containing the artist, the song (as a combination of 3 random words), a url to the song is at (say, s3), the year in which it was released, and the country where it originated from.
+For each vector, you can create list of dictionaries containing the artist's name, the song, a url to the song, the year in which it was released, and the country where it originated from.

 ```python